 Liver shunt, or portosystemic shunting (PSS), is one of several liver problems that affect dogs.
-Specifically, in this condition, blood from the intestines flows around the liver, thereby bypassing it.
-This results in toxins such as ammonia not being able to be metabolized or removed from the blood circulation.
+Specifically, in this condition, blood from the intestines flows around the liver, bypassing it.

-Liver shunt in dogs can be a defect at birth (congenital), or it can be acquired, i.e. the result of some form of liver disease such as scarring of the liver (cirrhosis).
+Liver shunt in dogs can be a defect at birth (congenital), or it can be acquired.
+For example, acquired liver shunt can be the result of some form of liver disease such as scarring of the liver (cirrhosis).

 Most cases of liver shunts in dogs are congenital.

 In canine liver shunt, blood flows around the liver, bypassing it.

 Congenital Liver Shunt in Dogs

 When a dog fetus is in its mother’s womb, its liver is not developed and therefore not functioning.
 The fetus depends totally on its mother’s liver to do everything, including, among other things, the filtering out of toxins.